slamice/wri/fiction/hipsters/first-draft/ch05 - walk away from Renee.md

 CHAPTER 5

+Nights were stay at home nights for Renee more or less.
+But once a month Renee invited some conspiritors over for a drum circle.
+A few natives combined with her friends sat around a huge frame drum with their respective clubs.
+Incense was lit, what sounded like hymnish things were sung.
+I was invited but kindly excused myself on those nights.
+It was interesting to find a clean apartment after coming back, at least the living room would be.

-A few nights later Selina virtually hit me up for a coffee.
+Renee had an eigthies romcom on while we picked up clothes.
+Selina interrupted it virtually with a hit me up for a coffee.
 "Hello fellow human!"
 She cheerfully gleed at me through the phone.
 Selina didn't think "you guys" made any feministic sense, so she always opted for "Hello kindly people" or "Greetings fellow homosapiens."

 "Hey."